jjking2019/github-ideas/README.md

   * misc.
 SMALL lab files [Optional]
   * larger files will be **LINKED-to** not included in-line [Optional]
 * We are using Git "submodules" so that each folder's matching "Developer Repository" is available to developers without the need for them to deal with the "Staging Repository".
-* Developers will create and modify content in the "Developer Repository" along with their team members; when ready to move to "Staging Reposotiry" developers will ask "Admins" to update the "Staging Repository" and ultimately production learning-library.
+* Developers will create and modify content in the "Developer Repository" along with their team members; when ready to move to "Staging Repository" developers will ask "Admins" to update the "Staging Repository" and ultimately production learning-library.
 * Content should be simple and limited to only what is needed to complete the lab; this might include text, partial screenshot pictures, and other things that help the learner complete the demo.
 <br/>-- THIS IS NOT A MARKETING TOOL NOR A PRESENTATION AND "NORMAL" LP FORMATTING MAY NOT APPLY
 <br/>---- No need for "section header" and "title" images; keep images small and to the point if used at all